kubantjan/fast-form/README.md

    * find different dataset with czech diacritics
    * enrich emnist dataset by letters with diacritics
    * Add second clasifier, that would recognize diacritics  / accute(') / carron(ˇ) / none  /
+   * Create our own, small dataset (maybe adding the diacritics to current dataset) and use methods here: https://arxiv.org/pdf/1904.08095.pdf

 #### Refactoring
  * [ ] Restructure repository to separate code from data